mehulagg/gitlab/doc/user/profile/notifications.md

 Disabling this toggle only unsubscribes you from updates related to this issue, merge request, or epic.
 Learn how to [opt out of all emails from GitLab](#opt-out-of-all-gitlab-emails).

-Enabling this notification on an epic doesn't make you automatically subscribed to the issues linked to the epic.
+Enabling this notification on an epic doesn't automatically subscribe you to the issues linked to the epic.

 For most events, the notification is sent to: